A Minecraft Movie - Danielle Brooks Exclusive Interview

 Where to Watch Mark Twain Tonight (1967)

-Released March 6th, 1967, 'Mark Twain Tonight' stars Hal Holbrook The movie has a runtime of about 1 hr 18 min, and received a user score of 80 (out of 100) on TMDb, which assembled reviews from 1 knowledgeable users.
+Released March 6th, 1967, 'Mark Twain Tonight' stars Hal Holbrook The movie has a runtime of about 1 hr 18 min, and received a user score of 80 (out of 100) on TMDb, which assembled reviews from 1 respected users.

-What, so now you want to know what the movie's about?
+Curious to know what the movie's about?
 Here's the plot: "Recreating the oneman show he starred in on Broadway Hal Holbrook portrays Mark Twain as a 70year old humorist who skewers politicians newspapermen and socalled patriots in this 90 minute monologue Holbrook adapted Twains own words for a commentary on slavery religion and politics mixing the satire with comic yarns about life on the Mississippi and a very effective ghost story The shows highlight are the lengthy passages from Huckleberry Finn" .

 'Mark Twain Tonight' Release Dates